bkggkb1/myob/README.md

 Employee monthly pay slip

-This is a console application that produces employee annual salary ad details output as a monthly pay slip.
+This is a console application that produces employee annual salary and details output as a monthly pay slip.

 Prerequisites
 Python 3.9.5